 The stores have commercial hummingbird nectar on the shelves right now, but a quick look at the ingredients list reveals that the mixture is mostly water and sugar enhanced with red dye #40 and chemical preservatives.

 Instead, make your own hummingbird nectar.
 It’s easy and inexpensive, and all you need is water and refined sugar.

 Audubon Society Hummingbird Nectar Formula

 According to Audubon, “Plain white table sugar is sucrose, which, when mixed with water, very closely mimics the chemical composition of natural nectar.”

 Perhaps, like me, you’re thinking that sugar water can’t possibly be a good thing to feed wild birds.
 I was tempted to make homemade nectar with a healthier ingredient than refined sugar — honey or raw sugar, for instance.

 But Audubon says NO — plain ole’ refined sugar is best since raw and organic sugars contain higher levels of iron that could be harmful to the birds, and honey can promote “dangerous fungal growth.”
 Goodness knows I always try to avoid that.

-You don’t need to add red food coloring, either.
+You don’t need to add red food coloring, either, according to Audubon.
 Just use a brightly colored feeder to attract the hummers.
-Here’s how to make a batch of nectar, and you can increase the quantities depending on how much you need:

 You can also attract hummingbirds to your garden or yard by planting nectar-rich flowers.